Dems' rebuttal to GOP FISA memo is released; Trump deems it a 'bust'

 "In addition, the Minority’s memo fails to even address the fact that the Deputy FBI Director told the Committee that had it not been for the dossier, no surveillance order would have been sought," she added.

-A Republican source dismissed the rebuttal, saying that the Democrats “want the public to look at the trees, and not the forest, the big picture that DOJ and Justice relied heavily on the dossier to surveil an American citizen, and withheld from the court that the research was funded by the DNC and Clinton campaign.”

-On Twitter, Trump reacted to the claim that the judge was never informed of the DNC and the Hillary Clinton campaign’s funding by tweeting: “Wow!”

-Democrats have claimed that the Republican memo was an effort to attack FBI Director Robert Mueller’s investigation into alleged Russian interference in 2016.
+Democrats have claimed that the original Republican memo was an effort to attack FBI Director Robert Mueller’s investigation into alleged Russian interference in 2016.
 Trump had previously said that the memo "totally vindicates" him in the investigation.

 Fox News’ Catherine Herridge, Jennifer Bowman and Jason Donner contributed to this report.